ACM DIS 2006: The Conference on Designing Interactive Systems

 shopping appliances, homeland security and geographic information

-care systems, networked communities.
-DIS welcomes papers on design
+health-care systems, networked communities.
+DIS welcomes papers on

-capture, presentation and use, on innovation in design, and on tools
+rationale capture, presentation and use, on innovation in design, and

 DIS welcomes empirical studies of design practices, including

-from design projects, investigations and development of formal
+design projects, investigations and development of formal notations and

-notations and models, and new theoretical perspectives.
-DIS welcomes
+models, and new theoretical perspectives.
+DIS welcomes papers

 Researchers, designers, educators, and students from all relevant